PunitGandhi/PunitGandhi.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Welcome to my website, I am an applied mathematician at VCU.
+Welcome to my website!
+I am an applied mathematician at VCU interested in pattern formation and other emergent phenomena.

 <b>Research Interests:</b>